 Wyncote Golf Club • Oxford, PA • 8/14/15

 Wyncote ended up being my Pennsylvania pick.
 I generally aim for the top public courses in each state as ranked by sources like Golf Magazine, Golf Digest and Golf Week.
 Sometimes, though, I have to opt for more geographically convenient options.
-Most of the top-top picks are more in the Pittsburgh region or more northerly in the state.
+Most of the top-top picks are more in the Pittsburgh region, closer to Philadelphia or more northerly in the state.
 However, Wyncote was in the top five of most lists I researched, so it was still a high-quality pick that was very geographically convenient for this particular trip.

 What also appealed to me about Wyncote when planning the trip was the pictures I saw on their website.
 I’m sure all the top PA courses are beautiful, but this one had that perfect pastoral farmland look that seemed to represent the vision of this state in my own mind.
 It turned out to be an excellent representative for Pennsylvania golf.

 I arrived early, having booked a 7:00 tee time to be the first off.
 The price was $51 with a cart, which is extremely reasonable for a course of this caliber.
 They were a little slow in getting opened up and organized, but I was still teeing off right on time.
 I had to wait on maintenance a lot, but that’s never much of a problem.
 I did have another single playing quickly behind me, so I eventually asked if he wanted to play through or join me since I was taking my time a little bit to savor the experience and take lots of pictures.
 He ended up joining me and was a club member, so he told me a lot about the course.